 When you launch a virtual machine, you can inject a keypair.
-Keypairs refers to SSH keypairs and consist of two elements—a public key and a private key.
+Keypairs refer to SSH keypairs and consist of two elements—a public key and a private key.
 The most common way is to use the OpenStack Dashboard, Horizon, to set up public/private keypairs to properly protect the instance at launch time.

 At least one key for each project can be created.
 Keypairs are used for access to our Linux hosts via SSH.
 The public portion of our keypair is injected into our instance at boot-time through a service known as cloud-init.
 The Cloud-init can perform many tasks, one of which is managing this public keypair injection.
 Only this specific combination of the public and private key will allow us access to our instances.